 It is not eaten by bacteria, which makes it more stable than regular gelatin.
 There are many different types of agars, but plain nutrient agar is the one that doesn’t grow a particular bacterium.
 This makes it a good base medium for germinating plants with agar.
 In a comparison of agar and soil, agar reduces bacterial introductions while soil may actually favor certain bacteria.

 Why Use Agar as a Growing Medium?

 Instead of soil, using agar for plant growing creates a more hygienic medium.
 The differences between agar and soil are vast, but the biggest are that agar is semi-solid, making it easy with which to work and necessary ingredients such as nutrients and vitamins can be added in exacting amounts.

 It is also transportable, and you can work with very small tissue samples.
 Agar has been found useful for orchid culture and other specialized plant reproduction in sterile conditions.
 As an added bonus, germinating plants with agar produces very rapid growth as compared to soil starting.

 Using Agar for Plant Growth

 You can purchase agar powder for plants at many online retailers.
 You simply boil water and add the amount recommended and stir it well.
-The mixture needs to cool to at least 122 degrees Fahrenheit (50 C.) until it can be safely handled.
-The material will gel at 100 Fahrenheit (38 C.), so have sterile containers ready to pour in the cooling medium.
+The mixture needs to cool to at least 122 degrees F. (50 C.) until it can be safely handled.
+The material will gel at 100 degrees F. (38 C.), so have sterile containers ready to pour in the cooling medium.

 In about 10 minutes, the agar is solid and should be covered to prevent introduction of pathogens and foreign material.
 Tweezers of pipettes are useful for transferring the seed or tissue to the prepared agar.
 Cover the container again with a clear lid and place in a brightly lit, warm area for most plants.
 Germination varies by species but is generally twice as fast as other germination methods.